GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 - TokenTorq (throughput) over time — 1 RoboTorq buys 3.6 TokenTorq of processing; different robots have different hourly throughputs (processing power).
 - I pay for the bot's maximum throughput capacity, regardless of how much I can use productively.

-Example: If I hire a 10 TTP bot for 10 hours, I will pay 36 RT — even if I only get 2 TokenTorq (7.2 RT) of base value out.
-As the robot learns the task, I'll get better returns.
+Example: If I hire a 10 TTP bot for 1 hour, I will pay 10 TTP x 3.6 TTP/hr x 1 hour = 36 RT — even if I only get 2 TokenTorq (7.2 RT) of base value out in that hour.
+As the robot learns the task, I'll get better returns over time (nobody will ever secure a Bonded Robotic Labor Agreement for 1 hour's work from BidNet, but that's beside the point).

 And this brings us to the mathematical definitions of Torq.